 YouTube is Japan's most-used social media platform for consuming and sharing video content.
 It is particularly popular among younger users but has a significant following among older age groups.

-X, formerly known as Twitter, is Japan's second-most popular social media platform after LINE.
+X, formerly known as Twitter, is Japan's second-most popular social media platform after LINE, with 74 million users, or 59% of the population.
 It is widely used for news and information, and many Japanese politicians, thought leaders, and celebrities are active users.
+Twitter's 280-character limit is popular in Japan because it's concise and efficient, similar to the Japanese language.

 Contact ULPA for expert help with